Zellenon/AutoLogicProject1/README.md

 3. Switch to the `merged-solvers` branch \
     `git fetch` \
     `git switch merged-solvers`
+4. You may need to use `pip` to install missing dependencies.
+In particular, the `typing` package is required.
+Skip this step for now, but come back after step 5 or 6 if necessary.  \
+    `pip install <missing-package>` OR \
+    `pip3 install <missing-package>`
-4. Run the test script.
+5. Run the test script.
 The test script will iteratively run the solver on each test file in the `project1-tests` directory.
 It imposes a timeout of 10 seconds for each test case. \
     `./run_tests.zsh`
-5. Call the project on a single .cnf file \
+6. Call the project on a single .cnf file \
     `python3 main.py <filename>`
-6. Use pip to install any necessary dependencies  \
-    `pip install <missing-package>` OR \
-    `pip3 install <missing-package>`